gotpop/gotscss/README.md

-# Biosfera-scss
+# Got SCSS

-Hugo module containing styles for the Biosfera boilerplate
+Hugo module containing styles for the Got boilerplate